 The foundation of our approach is a classifier $\mathcal{C}$, taking cross-attention maps from two objects and predicts their spatial relation.
 Training such a classifier reveals surprising properties of how diffusion models encode information.

-\paragraph{The Relation Leakage Problem.} Consider the seemingly straightforward task of creating training data.
-Given an image showing ``a dog to the left of a cat'', we could invert it using this descriptive prompt, extract the attention maps for ``dog'' and ``cat'', and label them as ``left of''.
-However, our early experiments revealed a critical flaw: classifiers trained this way achieved high accuracy during training but failed when used to guide generation.

-Through careful investigation, we discovered the cause: the classifier was learning to take a shortcut.
-Rather than analyzing the spatial patterns in the attention maps, it was detecting subtle traces of the relation word (``left'') implicitly encoded within them.
-This phenomenon, which we term \textit{relation leakage}, meant the classifier could predict ``left of'' simply by recognizing linguistic artifacts rather than visual evidence.

-To verify this we inverted images using deliberately incorrect prompts -- for instance, describing a dog that is actually left of a cat as being above it.
-Remarkably, the classifier predicted ``above'' rather than the true relation ``left of'', confirming that it was reading the prompted relation from the attention maps rather than the actual spatial configuration.
+~ \textbf{The Relation Leakage Problem.} Consider training a classifier on attention maps from inverted images.
+Given an image of ``a dog to the left of a cat'', we could invert it using this prompt, extract attention maps, and label them as ``left of''.
+However, such classifiers achieved high training accuracy but failed during generation.
+We discovered the cause: instead of analyzing spatial patterns, the classifier detected subtle traces of the relation word (``left'') encoded within the maps.
+This \textit{relation leakage} meant the classifier recognized linguistic artifacts rather than visual evidence.
+For example, when we inverted images using incorrect prompts, like describing a dog actually left of a cat as ``above'' - the classifier predicted ``above'' rather than the true ``left of'', confirming it was reading the prompted relation from the attention maps rather than the actual spatial configuration.

-\paragraph{Learning Invariant Spatial Patterns.} To address relation leakage, we need the classifier to learn representations invariant to the traces of the relation word.
-This presents a unique challenge: unlike typical invariance learning scenarios where we want to ignore a protected attribute while predicting something else ~\citep{ganin2016domain, zemel2013learning, atzmon2020causal}, here the ``protected attribute'' (the relation word traces) and our prediction target (the spatial relation) are semantically the same.
-We need to predict ``left of'' while being invariant to linguistic traces of ``left of'' in the attention maps--essentially learning to extract the visual manifestation of a concept while ignoring its textual fingerprint.
+~ \textbf{Addressing relation leakage.} We aim to make the relation classifier learn representations that do not depend on linguistic cues from the relation word.
+This presents a unique challenge: unlike typical invariance learning where we ignore a protected attribute while predicting something else ~\citep{ganin2016domain, zemel2013learning, atzmon2020causal}, here the ``protected attribute'' (relation word traces) and our prediction target (spatial relation) are semantically same.
+We should predict ``left'' while ignoring linguistic traces of ``left'' in the attention maps.